splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 If the version of your Splunk OTel Collector is lower than 0.44.0, see :ref:`profiling-pipeline-setup`.

 .. note:: Log Observer is not required.
-See :ref:`disable-log-observer-profiling` for more information.
+See :ref:`exclude-log-data` for more information.

 .. _profiling-setup: